-The coordinate system in which a celestial object's position on the celestial sphere is described in terms of its celestial latitude and longitude, measured relative to the ecliptic and vernal equinox, respectively.
+A celestial coordinate system in which an object's position on the celestial sphere is described in terms of its celestial latitude and longitude, measured relative to the ecliptic and vernal equinox, respectively.